 So you’re almost done with the perfect PPC campaign.
 Tightly themed ad groups and every relevant keyword imaginable.
 That’s great, BUT your campaign won’t be successful if you’re not running a good ad.
 A successful PPC ad will answer the searcher’s question “why should I choose you over your competitors”.
-(Just a side note, writing ads is my favorite part in the PPC campaign setup process.
-Give me a cup of coffee and I can write ads for hours!)
+(Just a side note, writing ads is our favorite part in the PPC campaign setup process.
+Give us a cup of coffee and we can write ads for hours!)

 Be sure that when writing PPC ads (or TV, print, or radio ads for that matter), you're in the mindset that the ads are supposed to get the reader’s attention as well as their click - not make the sale... as that's what the landing page is for.
 Don’t worry the blog post on PPC landing page is coming soon.